 The Attorney General is charged with the appointment of United States Trustees and Assistant United States Trustees.
 The Executive Office for U.S. Trustees (EOUST) in Washington, D.C., provides general policy and legal guidance, oversees the Program's substantive operations, and handles administrative functions.
-The Director of the Executive Office, whose authority derives from the Attorney General, oversees a staff comprised of the Offices of the Director, General Counsel, Administration, Review & Oversight, and Research & Planning.
+The Director of the Executive Office, whose authority derives from the Attorney General, oversees a staff comprised of the Offices of the Director, General Counsel, Criminal Enforcement, Administration, Oversight, Planning & Evaluation, and Information Technology.
 The Executive Office also provides administrative and management support to individual U.S. Trustee Offices in their implementation of Federal bankruptcy laws.
 See 28 U.S.C. §§ 581-589a.

 Principal U.S. Trustee Duties under the Bankruptcy Code

 United States Trustees supervise the administration of the following cases filed under the Federal Bankruptcy Code: